-Licensees may refuse to sell alcohol beverages to any person unable to produce adequate identification of age, including any verified digital identification, that is valid and unexpired.
-Identification of age is adequate if it contains a picture and date of birth and is one of the following:
+Licensees may refuse to sell alcohol beverages to any person unable to produce adequate, currently valid identification of age.
+As long as it contains a picture and date of birth, the kind and type of identification deemed adequate shall be limited to the following:

-- Any type of driver's license, or identification card issued by any state within the United States, the District of Columbia, or any foreign country, including Canada or Mexico; - b.
-A United States military identification card or any other identification card issued by the United States Government including, but not limited to, a permanent resident card, alien registration card, or consular card; - c.
-A passport, or passport identification card; - d.
-A valid consular identification card from any foreign country; or - e.
-A biometric identity verification device, pursuant to 47-912(A)(2), 1 CCR 203-2.
+- 1. Any type of driver's license, or identification card issued by a state within the United States, the District of Columbia, any U.S. Territory, or any foreign country including Canada or Mexico. - A United States military identification card or any other identification card issued by the United States Government including, but not limited to, a permanent resident card, alien registration card, or consular card. - 3.
+A passport, or passport identification card - 4.
+A valid consular identification card from any foreign country.